Ken McNaught

-Ken McNaught (born 11 January 1955) is a Scottish former footballer who played for Aston Villa from 1977 to 1983 and was part of their Championship winning side of 1981, European Cup victory in 1982 and won the European Super Cup in 1983 against Barcelona, scoring one of Villa's goals in the latter final.
+Ken McNaught (born 11 January 1955) is a Scottish former footballer who played for Aston Villa from 1977 to 1983.
+He was Aston Villa's record signing and was part of their Championship winning side of 1981, European Cup victory in 1982 and won the European Super Cup in 1982 against Barcelona, scoring one of Villa's goals in the latter final.

 McNaught's father was Scottish international footballer Willie McNaught.

 Background

 Willie McNaught, originally from Dumfries, was on his service during World War II when he was spotted by a Raith Rovers official who promptly offered to sign him.
 McNaught senior as such relocated to Kirkcaldy (and went on to break the club appearances record); It was here that Ken McNaught was born in 1955.

 Everton

 Clearly inheriting the talents of his internationalist father, Ken McNaught was signed by Everton as an apprentice.
 His league debut came in 1974–75 and he went to make 66 league appearances for the Toffees over the next three seasons.
 He played for Everton against Aston Villa in the 1977 League Cup Final, a contest that went to two replays.
 McNaught played in all three games and collected a runners up medal.